ibm-apiconnect/apic-hybrid-cloud-enablement/datapower-config/DataPower-Config-without-WebGUI.md

 ## Enable `web-mgmt` in `default` domain

 This is usually the first tweak to DataPower installations since the dawn of the WebGUI.
-No secrets up the sleeves.
+No secrets needed.
+And yet, you will enable web-mgmt on all DataPower containers in the API Connect Cluster.

 - Create file `311-default-web-mgmt.cfg` with the content:
   ```